The Virtual Currency Regulation Review: Argentina

-Although the CNV states that ICOs are not, in principle, subject to specific CNV control, the communiqué clarifies that claims may be filed with the CNV in cases where there is a suspicion that an ICO could be fraudulent.
+Although the CNV states that ICOs are not, in principle, subject to specific CNV control, the ICO Communiqué clarifies that claims may be filed with the CNV in cases where there is a suspicion that an ICO could be fraudulent.

-Although there are no specific prohibitions, given the current lack of certainty in connection with the possibility of considering certain cryptocurrencies as securities under the Capital Markets Law,2 regulated entities subject to the CNV's control, such as investment managers, investment advisers and fund managers, tend not to operate with such assets.
+Although there are no specific prohibitions, given the current lack of certainty as to whether certain cryptocurrencies constitute securities under the Capital Markets Law,2 regulated entities subject to the CNV's control, such as investment managers, investment advisers and fund managers, tend not to operate with these digital assets.

-Additionally, the formal requirements for the operational activities of such players have not been designed to address cryptocurrencies.
-Thus, several regulations may act as practical restrictions that hinder the possibility of operating with such digital assets.
+Additionally, the formal requirements for the operational activities of these regulated entities have not been designed to address cryptocurrencies.
+Thus, in practice, a number of regulations may preclude operating with such assets.

 Banking and money transmission

-In Argentina, cryptocurrencies like Bitcoin are defined by the Financial Information Unit (UIF) as a 'digital representation of value that can be digitally traded and functions as a medium of exchange; and/or a unit of account; and/or a store of value, but does not have legal tender status in any jurisdiction and is neither issued nor guaranteed by any government or jurisdiction'.
+In Argentina, cryptocurrencies such as Bitcoin are defined by the Financial Information Unit (UIF) as a 'digital representation of value that can be digitally traded and functions as a medium of exchange; and/or a unit of account; and/or a store of value, but does not have legal tender status in any jurisdiction and is neither issued nor guaranteed by any government or jurisdiction'.3

 The Argentine Civil and Commercial Code (the Civil Code) determines that individuals and legal entities are entitled to all the corresponding rights over the assets that are part of their property.
 In this regard, the Civil Code classifies assets into two categories: tangible and intangible.